Last Updated on July 12, 2021 by Amy Geldean

 We encourage you to use all the tech tricks at your disposal.
 Artificial intelligence, email marketing, personalization… They’re all valuable tools in your marketing toolbox.

 After that, it’s only a matter of applying the right tactics for search engines.
 Keep your customers first with everything you do.
-Pay attention to their search queries, and create content they care about.
+Pay attention to their search queries, and create quality content they care about.
 In return, they’ll eagerly await your shipments.

 - How to Pick a Local SEO Agency: 11 Questions To Ask - July 19, 2020